GAurelG/How-To/Installation_Linux.md

 A voir comment ça fonctionne correctement!
 A voir comment on détermine le User dans le fichier!

+To remove older hosts, one need to know their host name (what was used in the ssh command). then you can use the command:
+    ```ssh-keygen -R hostname [-f filenameOfKnownHosts]```
+I also removed the id_rsa.. public and private keys.

 ### Pulseaudio

 Pour avoir une bonne maitrise du son de pulseaudio, installer pavu-control